zwang695/alexa-skills-list/README.md

 *Alexa tell the thermostat that it is a bit cold*

-Control your Nest® thermostat using only your voice.
+Control your Nest? thermostat using only your voice.

 ***